SynixeContractors/Documents/certs/anti-tank/mat.md

 ### Specialized Equipment

 Completing the certification for MAT Rifleman will unlock the ability to operate MAT weapons.
-The standard MAT weapons are the RPG-32, PSRL-1 and MAAWS Mk4 Mod 1.
+The standard MAT weapons are the RPG-32, PSRL-1.

 ## Usage